-The fact that we no longer get the phone to buy coffee by mail regardless of, one major change remains in the large number of coffees available to consumers.
-Ken analyzed 12 coffees for this report in 1997, and they were all from big roasters like Starbucks, Peet’s, Green Mountain and Gevalia (with the exception of Mendocino, California’s Thanksgiving Coffee, which was smallish, at the time).
+The reality that we no longer get the phone to buy coffee by mail regardless of, one major change remains in the large number of coffees available to consumers.
+Ken examined 12 coffees for this report in 1997, and they were all from big roasters like Starbucks, Peet’s, Green Mountain and Gevalia (with the exception of Mendocino, California’s Thanksgiving Coffee, which was smallish, at the time).
 In 2022, there are countless roasters in cities across the U.S., small and large, almost all of which have at least one home mix.
 Add to that our reviews of coffees from worldwide roasters, especially Taiwan, and the variety of possibilities is staggering.

 Home Blends as Creative License

-The “home mix” has truly historically connoted consistency, familiarity and worth.
-But times are changing, and we now see other approaches, too, consisting of the “omni” or “all-purpose” mix that works also in espresso coffee and cold-brew format as it does in batch-brew and pourover, and unique seasonal blends that change with each new crop and are not designed to stay constant with time.
-And even more traditional blends are primarily presented with greater detail: why these green coffee components, why these processing techniques, how these coffees play well together– and perhaps more drastically, what ideas and feelings a particular blend is designed to evoke, often expressed in conceptual names.
+The “home mix” has basically historically connoted consistency, familiarity and worth.
+However times are changing, and we now see other approaches, too, consisting of the “omni” or “all-purpose” mix that works also in espresso coffee and cold-brew format as it does in batch-brew and pourover, and unique seasonal blends that change with each new crop and are not designed to stay constant with time.
+And even more traditional blends are primarily presented with greater detail: why these green coffee components, why these processing techniques, how these coffees play well together– and perhaps more dramatically, what ideas and feelings a particular blend is designed to evoke, often expressed in conceptual names.
 (It appears that the old “breakfast mix” isn’t as attracting as it when was.)

-Nevertheless of the nearly 80 samples we cupped for this report, about 90% are “special” in some process, even if developed to be familiar and budget friendly.
+But of the nearly 80 samples we cupped for this report, about 90% are “special” in some technique, even if developed to be familiar and budget friendly.
 All reveal the blend elements, either on the bag or on the roaster’s site, or both.
 The 10 blends we evaluate here scored between 92 and 94 and represent a range of sensory possibility, from the classic to the novel.

 Timeless, Familiar Blends